SCOTT VAN TONNINGEN, Professor in Charge

 Middletown, PA 17057-4898

-Applicants should have undergraduate degrees in engineering or technology from an accredited university and are expected to have completed undergraduate course work in calculus and economics.
+Applicants must have undergraduate degrees in engineering or technology from an accredited university and must have completed undergraduate course work in calculus and economics.

-An undergraduate cumulative grade-point average of 3.0 or better on a 4.0 scale, and scores from the Graduate Management Admission Test (GMAT) are required for admission.
-Students demonstrating high potential but failing to meet the minimum GMAT score requirements may be considered on the basis of professional accomplishments and other criteria that may predict success in the program.
+An undergraduate cumulative grade-point average of 3.0 or better on a 4.0 scale, and scores from the Graduate Management Admission Test (GMAT) or the Graduate Record Examination (GRE) are required for admission.
+Students demonstrating high potential but failing to meet the minimum GMAT or GRE score requirements may be considered on the basis of professional accomplishments and other criteria that may predict success in the program.

----a graduate online application with the application fee
+---a complete Graduate School application for admission with the nonrefundable application fee.

 ---three (3) letters of reference, especially from faculty who can evaluate academic potential

 ---a personal statement of technical interest, goals, and experience

 ---test scores from the Graduate Management Admission Test (GMAT) or the Graduate Record Examination (GRE) [GRE scores are required for those indicating interest in an assistantship and to be eligible for many graduate fellowship opportunities.]

 The language of instruction at Penn State is English.
 English proficiency test scores (TOEFL/IELTS) may be required for international applicants.
 Consult the English Proficiency section of the Graduate Bulletin Application and Admissions Procedures page for more information.